RohanAlexander/telling_stories_with_data/_book/11-static_communication.md

 ### Scatterplots

 We are often interested in the relationship between two variables.
 We can use scatterplots to show this information.
 Unless there is a good reason to move to a different option, a scatterplot is almost always the best choice [@weissgerber2015beyond].
 Indeed, 'among all forms of statistical graphics, the scatterplot may be considered the most versatile and generally useful invention in the entire history of statistical graphics.' [@historyofdataviz, p.
-121] To illustrate scatterplots, we will use `WDI` [@WDI] to download some data about unemployment and GDP growth from the World Bank.
+121] To illustrate scatterplots, we use `WDI` [@WDI] to download some economic indicators from the World Bank.

+> **Oh, you think we have good data on that!** Gross Domestic Product (GDP) 'combines in a single figure, and with no double counting, all the output (or production) carried out by all the firms, non-profit institutions, government bodies and households in a given country during a given period, regardless of the type of goods and services produced, provided that the production takes place within the country's economic territory. (@EssentialMacroAggregates, p.
+15).
+The modern concept was developed by Simon Kuznets and is widely used and reported.
+There is a certain comfort in having a definitive and concrete single number to describe something as complicated as the entire economic activity of a country.
+And it is crucial that we have such summary statistics.
+But as with any summary statistic, its strength is also its weakness.
+A single number necessarily loses information about constituent components, and these distributional differences are critical.
+It highlights short term economic progress over longer term improvements.
+And 'the quantitative definiteness of the estimates makes it easy to forget their dependence upon imperfect data and the consequently wide margins of possible error to which both totals and components are liable' [@NationalIncomeAndItsComposition, p. xxvi].
+Reliance on any one summary measure of economic performance presents a misguided picture not only of a country's economy, but also of its peoples.

 ```r